frcdesign/FRCDesign.org/docs/learning-course/stage1/1D/exercise4.md

 }
 </style>

-# 1D: Full Detail Drivebase
+# 1D: Subsystem Workflow - Detailing the Drivebase

 ## Exercise: Bumpers
 Bumper construction is described in each year’s FRC game manual.
 Typically, it is required to be two 2.5” diameter pool noodles backed by a 5” tall 3/4" thick plywood sheet.
 Refer to the latest game manual for the most up to date bumper rules.
 Bumper cutout and ground clearance rules will vary from year to year.